CHOOSING A PHOTOGRAPHY TOUR |

 British Isles: England, Ireland, Wales, Scotland and London

-France: Normandy, Brittany, the Loire valley, Burgundy, the Alsace, Provence and Paris
+France: Normandy, Brittany, the Loire valley, Burgundy, the Alsace,

 Italy: Cinque Terre, Venice, and Tuscany